Neoscope/yard-gherkin-cucumber/README.md

 By default the configuration, yaml format, that is generate by the `yard config` command will save a `SymbolHash`.
-You can still edit this file add the entry for `:"yard-cucumber":` and the sub-entry `menus:` which can contain all of the above mentioned menus or simply an empty array `[]` if you want no additional menus.
+You can still edit this file add the entry for `:"yard-gherkin-cucumber":` and the sub-entry `menus:` which can contain all of the above mentioned menus or simply an empty array `[]` if you want no additional menus.

 * Step definitions in your language (Ruby 1.9.2)